Who doesn’t love a challenge? Here are 14 chic, approachable outfits to inspire you.

 Photo:Natalie Off Duty

 You can wear your open-toed sandals in the winter—what more do we need to say?
-After all, are tights really that different from pants and socks in the same color?
+After all, are tights really that different from pants and socks in the same colour?
 Nope!

 Photo:Neil P. Mockford/FilmMagic for J. Crew